citp/privacy-policy-historical/h/ha/hai/hairyboyz.com.md

-> *The following text is extracted and transformed from the hairyboyz.com privacy policy that was archived on 2016-04-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160402043505id_/http%3A//www.ragingstallion.com/en/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the hairyboyz.com privacy policy that was archived on 2016-12-31.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161231210620id_/http%3A//www.ragingstallion.com/en/privacy) for the most accurate reproduction.*

-# Privacy Policy - Raging Stallion
+# RagingStallion.com

 **Last revised on 22 July 2015**